Proposal for a Course to Fulfill a General Education Requirement

 Proposals need to be submitted to the Dietrich School of Arts and Sciences Undergraduate Council approval by November 1 for the subsequent summer and fall terms and by March 15 for the subsequent spring term.
+(General Education Course Proposal Submission Instructions)

-Submit a complete syllabus and course description along with:
+- a complete syllabus and course description;

 - a detailed explanation on why the course should satisfy the specific requirement(s) for which it is being submitted; and